GowthamInti/VisOdoPCNN/Readme.md

-# Monocular Odometry using Optical flow and Deep neural Networks
+# Monocular Odometry using Optical flow and Deep Neural Networks

-This project focuses on training and testing end to end Monocular visula odometry models using deep learning techniques.
+This project focuses on training and testing end to end Monocular visual odometry models using deep learning techniques.
 Visual odometry is a key component in robotics and autonomous systems, enabling the estimation of a camera or robot's motion and position based on visual input.

 ## Overview

 - The code uses deep convolutional neural networks (CNNs) and GPUs for optical flow estimation.
+- The code leverages [PTLFLow]() library to utilize the flow models
 - Several models, such as `Pcnn`, `Pcnn1`, and `Pcnn2`, are available for testing and training.
 - Training data is typically sourced from datasets like KITTI odometry and MPI-Sintel.
 - The code includes both training and testing modes to help develop and evaluate visual odometry models.